User Case: How Do I Transfer Photos from Flickr to Google Photos?

-How to Transfer Photos from Flickr to Google Photos?
+How to Transfer Photos from Flickr to Google Photos without Downloading

-As a multi cloud manager, MultCloud can not only manage many cloud servers in one room, but manage different accounts of the same cloud.
+As a multiple cloud storage manager, MultCloud can not only manage many cloud storage servers in one room but manage different accounts of the same cloud.
 During the operation process, many features of MultCloud can shape new habits for you, for example:

-Folders transfer in one click: It enables faster folders transfer between clouds, which makes the bulk data migration possible.
+- Fast Transfer: It enables faster folders transfer between clouds, which makes bulk data migration possible.

-Background transmission: MultCloud supports transferring files in the background.
-For the general task, once your task starts, you can close your web page and even close your PC as MultCloud supports off-line transfer.
+- Offiline Transfer: MultCloud supports transferring files in the background.
+For the general task, once your task starts, you can close your web page and even close your PC as MultCloud supports the offline transfer.

 As its name you can see, MultCloud is a platform homing for clouds, so what you need to do before migrating photos from Flickr to Google Photos is add the cloud where pictures transfer occurs at the platform, here it means you need to add both Flickr and Google Photos to the MultCloud.

-To add the Flickr and Google Photos, as the picture shows (the same operation for Google Photos), click the “Add Clouds” and choose the Flickr icon, then click “Next” to add your Flickr account.
+To add Flickr and Google Photos, as the picture shows (the same operation for Google Photos), click the “Add Cloud” and click the Flickr icon to allow MultCloud to access your account.

 - Flickr and Google Photos need to add to MultCloud separately.

-- If you have two or more Flickr accounts, it works for MultCloud to add them all in.
+- If you have multiple Flickr accounts, it works for MultCloud to add them all in.

 If you have registered Flickr before adding it to MultCloud, an authorization page will be redirected to the Flickr website to obtain your permission.